Joint replacement 2025 – Between innovation and reliability

 Analysis of individual joint loads using AI-based models.

-3D printed prostheses specially adapted to the patient's anatomy.
+3D-printed prostheses specifically adapted to the patient's anatomy.

 Future of rehabilitation after joint replacement

-After joint replacement surgery, rehabilitation is crucial for long-term success.
-Innovative methods will be available in 2025.
+Rehabilitation is crucial for long-term success after joint replacement surgery.
+Innovative methods will be available by 2025.

 5.2 Faster mobilization